liamray/nexl-js/README.md

     - is a configuration data storage server
     - hosts a javascript files which are called nexl sources
-    - exposes all javascript variables from nexl sources via web services
+    - exposes all javascript variables from nexl sources via web services ( JSONP is supported )

 ##### nexl-client :